Khmelnytskyi National University

-Khmelnytskyi National University is a Ukrainian university in Khmelnytskyi, Ukraine.
+The Khmelnytskyi National University is a Ukrainian state-sponsored university in Khmelnytskyi, Ukraine.

 History

-Established on June 1962 with the development of a general-technical department of the Ukrainian Printing Institute, 250 students were accepted into the first year of evening courses and distance study.
+Established in June 1962 with the development of a general-technical department of the Ukrainian Printing Institute, 250 students were accepted into the first year of evening courses and distance study.
 About 200 students were transferred from other higher educational establishments to upper courses of distance study.

 In January 1966, the faculty was reorganized into the branch of the Ukrainian Printing Institute.
 Mechanical and General-technical faculties were functioning.
 520 students were accepted to the first year of study, among them 90 full-time students.
 30 more students were accepted to the second year of full-time study of Mechanical faculty.

 In September 1967, the branch became an independent educational establishment - Khmelnytskyi Technological Institute of Domestic Services.
 3 faculties: Mechanical, Technological and General-technical were functioning in the university.
 The general number of students reached 1500 people.
 65 teachers and laboratory assistants worked in the 9 departments.

 4 faculties were organized in the Institute in July 1969, including 2 general-technical: Khmelnytskyi and Kamianets-Podilskyi.
 M. Karpylenko was the rector of the institute from July 1969 until December 1974.
 During this time Preparatory Department and Engineering and economic faculty were opened.
 5639 students were studying in different educational modes.
 254 teachers worked in 21 departments, with 100 of them having academic degrees and titles.

 In December 1974, under the guidance of Prof. R.Silin, Khmelnytskyi Technological Institute of Domestic Services was transformed to multidisciplinary institution of higher education.